mycrazycracy/tf-kaldi-speaker/README.md

 # Acknowledgements

 The computational resources are initially provided by Prof. Mark Gales in Cambridge University Engineering Department (CUED).
-After my visiting to Cambridge, the resources are mainly supported by Dr. Liang He in Tsinghua University Electronic Engineering Department (THUEE).
+After my visit to Cambridge, the resources are mainly supported by Dr. Liang He in Tsinghua University Electronic Engineering Department (THUEE).

 # Last ...